swcarpentry/shell-novice/_episodes/02-filedir.md

 > If you type the command:
 > `PS1='$ '`
 > into your shell, followed by pressing the 'enter' key,
-> your window should look like our example in this lesson.
+> your window should look like our example in this lesson.  #the "$" sign disappears.
 > This isn't necessary to follow along (in fact, your prompt may have
 > other helpful information you want to know about).
 This is up to you!
 {: .callout}